+India has generally cooperated with U.S. sanctions policy on Iran, even though India has obtained Iranian oil on concessionary terms and even though India's position has generally been that it will only enforce sanctions authorized by U.N.
+Security Council resolutions.
 Some projects India has pursued in Iran involve not only economic issues but national strategy.
 India has long sought to develop Iran's Chabahar port, which would give India direct access to Afghanistan and Central Asia without relying on transit routes through Pakistan.
 India had hesitated to move forward on that project because of U.S. opposition to projects that benefit Iran.
-India has said that the implementation of JCPOA sanctions relief in January 2016 paved the way for work to begin in earnest on the Chabahar project.
-India, Iran, and Afghanistan held a ceremony in May 2016 to herald the start of work on the port based on an Indian pledge of a \$500 million investment in it, with Iran to provide the remaining \$500 million.
-Work was slowed by the difficulty equipment suppliers had in obtaining financing for the project, a consequence of hesitancy among banks about whether the United States might still try to sanction the project.
-In December 2017, Iran inaugurated the \$1 billion expansion of Chabahar - a project that the United States has excepted from U.S. sanctions on Iran because of its pivotal contribution to Afghanistan's development.
-India has begun shipping wheat to Afghanistan through this new port.
-During Rouhani's visit to India in February 2018, in which he and India's Prime Minister Narendra Modi signed memoranda outlining future expanded energy cooperation.
+India, Iran, and Afghanistan held a ceremony in May 2016 to herald the start of work.
+In December 2017, Iran inaugurated the \$1 billion expansion of Chabahar-a project that U.S. officials have excepted from U.S. sanctions on Iran because of its pivotal contribution to Afghanistan's development.
+During Rouhani's visit to India in February 2018, he and India's Prime Minister Narendra Modi signed memoranda outlining future expanded energy cooperation.